Omer-Amin/Moovee/README.md

 # Moovee
 Moovee is a powerful and lightweight 2D animation library.
-It enables you to form complex animations using basic descriptors and utilises an events-based system to allow you to fine tune each individual component of each animation frame in real time.
+It utilises an events-based system to allow for real-time interactibility and tuning of individual frames.

-Moovee is ideal for incorporating animations into games where general behaviour needs to be fine tuned by unpredictable variables.
-An example is smooth camera panning to points changing in real time.
+Moovee is fundamentally a library for incrementally chaging values in desired ways using calculus and interpolation.
+It does the heavylifting for you and provides a framework for access and manipulation at each increment.
+As such, its applications are infinite.

+Example uses for Moovee:
+* Graphical animations (think 3Blue1Brown)
+* Implementing smooth motion effects in games
+* Interactable demonstrations
+* Screen saver animations